Double dispatch: C++

-The desired behaviour is to bind these calls to the function that takes theApolloSpacecraft as its argument, as that is the instantiated type of the variable, meaning the expected output would be Asteroid hit an ApolloSpacecraft and ExplodingAsteroid hit an ApolloSpacecraft.
-However, the output is actually Asteroid hit a SpaceShip and ExplodingAsteroid hit a SpaceShip.
+The desired behaviour is to bind these calls to the function that takes apolloSpacecraft as its argument, as that is the instantiated type of the variable, meaning the expected output would be Asteroid hit an ApolloSpacecraft and ExplodingAsteroid hit an ApolloSpacecraft.
+However, the output is actually Asteroid hit a Spaceship and ExplodingAsteroid hit a Spaceship.
 The problem is that, while virtual functions are dispatched dynamically in C++, function overloading is done statically.